Ylgr/new-whyelsetheyare-blog/source/_posts/blockchain-technical-thinking-chapter-1-falling-stars.md

 ---
 In Blockchain world, like in the real world: The age comes and go away.
 If you concern that why Bitcoin and Ethereum still be the king that lead crypto market and economic.
 Well, time will answer you.

+This series will be my suggestions at the time of writing for someone who still finding a way to deal with Blockchain for something goods.

-In this topic, I will tell you how incredible technology theory has come and shining but still turning to dust later.
+In this chapter, I will tell you how incredible technology theory has come and shining but still turning to dust later.

 <!-- more -->